cloudflare/workers-docs/content/tutorials/transforming-apps-using-htmlrewriter/_index.md

 In your default `index.js` file, we can see that request/response pattern in action.
 The `handleRequest` constructs a new `Response` with the body text "Hello worker", as well as an explicit status code of 200.
 When a `fetch` event comes into the worker, the script uses `event.respondWith` to return that new response back to the client.

 In this project, you'll use the [`fetch`](/reference/apis/fetch/) function to make requests to your origin – the site that serves the content you wish to internationalize.
-Then that response will pass through the `HTMLRewriter` class to make transformations to the HTML before the user receives it.
+That response will pass through the `HTMLRewriter` class, to make transformations to the HTML before the user receives it.

 ## How it works

 The `HTMLRewriter` class provided in the Workers runtime allows developers to parse HTML and write simple JavaScript to query and transform every element of the page.

-In our example (find the source HERE TODO TODO, we have a basic single-page website.
+Our example website is a basic single-page HTML project.
 Clear pieces of text are an `h1` element with the text "Example Site" and a number of `p` elements with different text:

 ![Demo Code](/tutorials/transforming-apps-using-htmlrewriter/code-example.png)